 In short, my students are distracted, and they are addicted to their distraction.

 At its best the device your holding to read this article gives you immediate access to the full wealth of all recorded human knowledge.
 There’s no picture it can’t locate.
 No hummed tune it can’t identify.
 No query it can’t answer.
 It is the ship’s computer right out of Star Trek just in the palm of your hand.

 At it’s worse, its a distraction to which we have become addicted.
 We’re Pavlov’s dogs trained to unconsciously check the screen at every notification buzz regardless of activity–taking a test, driving a car, taking to a loved one.
 It’s a bullhorn broadcasting shallow gossipy drivel and fake news teased by click bait headlines.

 Unfortunately, too many of my students fall into that second category.
 Their studies and grades suffer due to an addiction of earning trophies, unlocking chests, and maintaining Snapchat streaks.

 But we’re all addicted, aren’t we?

 Don’t believe me?
 Has your phone ever vibrated in your pocket only for you to discover your pocket was empty?
 That’s like an amputee trying to scratch a missing limb.

-We’re in the midsts of a heroin epidemic.
+We’re in the midst of a heroin epidemic.
 Heroin use is up in every single age demographic but one–teenagers.
 In fact, there has been a downward trend in drug use by American teens over the past ten years.
 Some believe anti-drug campaigns are finally working.
 Others think the decrease in teen cigarette smoking which acts as a gate way drug is the reason.
-But still others think today’s teens have traded one addiction for another–their phone.
+Still others think today’s teens have traded one addiction for another–their phone.